prasannax1/starships/README.md

 ### Description

-The *Exodus Class* is meant to act as both a deep space explorer, and as a mobile starbase to launch other exploration missions from.
+The *Trinity Class* is meant to act as both a deep space explorer, and as a mobile starbase to launch other exploration missions from.
 It is designed primarily for scientific missions, but like any ship designed after Wolf 359 and The Dominion War, it can also be used in military conflicts.

-The *Exodus Class* is enormous, at about a mile long, it's gigantic compared with even regular large ships.
+The *Trinity Class* is enormous, at about a mile long, it's gigantic compared with even regular large ships.

 ### Structure

-The *Exodus* is an amalgamation of several smaller ships which can operate independently but normally link up to join the Exodus.
+The *Trinity* is an amalgamation of several smaller ships which can operate independently but normally link up to join the Trinity.
 Multi-vector mode is a nice idea for smaller ships - but for a ship that's about a mile long it's impossible to build without.

-#### Aviary Class
+#### Vishnu Class

 ![Saucer Section](images/mothership/saucer.png)

 [View 3D](https://github.com/prasannax1/starships/blob/master/stl/mother/saucer.stl)

-*Aviary Class* Mobile starbase/Heavy Carrier
+*Vishnu Class* Mobile starbase/Colony Transporter

 ##### Stats